owja/ioc/README.md

 ### Prevent Plugins from Execution

 In case you add a plugin it is executed every time the dependency is resolved.
-If you want to prevent this you can add the `NOPLUGINS` symbol to the arguments:
+If you want to prevent this you can add the `NOPLUGINS` tag to the arguments:

 ```ts
 import {NOPLUGINS} from "@owja/ioc";